 Similar numbers of men and women report blacking out, but men drink much more often and more heavily than women.
 The logical conclusion is that women are at a greater risk for blacking out than men.
 Researchers theorize that women may black out more easily because of differences in the ways the bodies of men and women metabolize alcoholic drinks, but more research is needed to be sure.

-We do know that women are more likely to experience other side effects of heavy alcohol use, such as liver cirrhosis, heart damage, nerve damage and other diseases caused by alcohol.
+We do know that women are more likely to experience other effects of alcohol, such as liver cirrhosis, heart damage, nerve damage and other diseases caused by alcohol.
 Research on brain damage isn’t as conclusive.

 A pair of studies — one published in Psychological Medicine and the other in Alcoholism, Clinical and Experimental Research — found that men and women both experienced brain shrinkage and memory problems after heavy alcohol consumption.
 The latter study found that women experienced the side effects after drinking only half as much as men.